skarllot/Expressions/README.md

 Inject the appropriate session interface (**\`IDbQuerySession\`** for read sessions, **\`IDbSession\`** for write sessions) into your services, and use it read and write from/to database.

-You can also create specifications and query models.
+You can also create specifications and query strategies.
 Here's an example of how to create a simple specification:

 ```csharp
 public class CustomerIsActive : Specification<Customer>